JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

-#	USAGE for Kinetic user
+#	USAGE for Kinetic User
 By Yu Zhuotong

 Currently packages in kinetic workspace have implemented ArbotiX diff_controllder, diffdrive controller in Gazebo, gmapping for constructing 2D maps for Gazebo world,and navigation in both Rviz and Gazeabo.
 The navigation toolbox is installed in the `src` folder of kinetic ws.